-- some Lua knowledge is helpful to be productive in Splash Scripts: ipairs, [[multi-line strings]] or string concatenation via . . could be unfamiliar; - in Splash variant followers function can return a result (a number of twitter followers); also, it doesn't need a "callback" argument; - instead of a page.open callback which receives "status" argument there is a "blocking" splash:go call which returns "ok" flag; - error handling is different: in case of an HTTP 4xx or 5xx error PhantomJS doesn't return an error code to page.open callback example script will try to get the followers nevertheless because "status" won't be "fail"; in Splash this error will be detected and "?" will be returned; - process function can use a standard Lua for loop without a need to create a recursive callback chain; - instead of console messages we've got a JSON HTTP API; - apparently, PhantomJS allows to create multiple page objects and run several page.open requests in parallel (?); Splash only provides a single "browser tab" to a script via its splash parameter of main function (but you're free to send multiple concurrent requests with Lua scripts to Splash).
+- instead of a page.open callback which receives "status" argument there is a "blocking" splash:go call which returns "ok" flag; - we're using a standard Lua for loop without a need to create a recursive callback chain; - some Lua knowledge is helpful to be productive in Splash Scripts: ipairs or string concatenation via . .

+could be unfamiliar;

+- error handling is different: in case of an HTTP 4xx or 5xx error PhantomJS doesn't return an error code to page.open callback example script will get a screenshot nevertheless because "status" won't be "fail"; in Splash this error will be detected; - instead of console messages and local files we've created a JSON HTTP API; - apparently, PhantomJS allows to create multiple page objects and run several page.open requests in parallel (?); Splash only provides a single "browser tab" to a script via its splash parameter of main function (but you're free to send multiple concurrent requests with Lua scripts to Splash).